-- 1. (list adjudications in numbered paragraphs) - 2.
+1. (list adjudications in numbered paragraphs)

-(See note below on name, address, and social security number requirements.)

-NOTE: Findings of fact can be inserted after "presented" if desired.
+2 (See note below on name, address, and social security number requirements.)
+ORDERED at, Florida, on(date) Judge NOTE: Findings of fact can be inserted after "presented" if desired.
 The address of the person who claims a lien as a result of the judgment must be included in the judgment in order for the judgment to become a lien on real estate when a certified copy of the judgment is recorded.
 Alternatively, an affidavit with this information may be simultaneously recorded.
 For the specific requirements, see section 55.10(1), Florida Statutes; Hott Interiors, Inc. v.
-Fostock, 721 So.
+Fostock , 721 So.
 2d 1236 (Fla.
 4th DCA 1998).
-The address and social security number (if known) of each person against whom the judgment is rendered must be included in the judgment, pursuant to section 55.01(2), Florida statutes.
+The address and social security number (if known) of each person against whom the judgment is rendered must be included in the judgment, pursuant to section 55.01(2), Florida Statutes.
+However, for privacy reasons, only the last 4 digits of the social security number should be shown.
 FORM 1.994.
 FINAL JUDGMENT FOR DEFENDANT.
 GENERAL FORM.
-NON-JURY

-This action was tried before the court.
-On the evidence presented

-IT IS ADJUDGED that plaintiff,(name and address, and social security number if known)....., take nothing by this action and that defendant,(name and address)....., shall go hence without day and recover costs from plaintiff in the sum of \$...... that shall bear interest at the rate of% a year, for which let execution issue.
+NON-JURY FINAL JUDGMENT This action was tried before the court.
+On the evidence presented IT IS ADJUDGED that plaintiff,(name and address, and last 4 digits of social security number if known), take nothing by this action and that defendant,(name and address), shall go hence without day and recover costs from plaintiff in the sum of \$ that shall bear interest at the rate of% a year, for which let execution issue.
+ORDERED at, Florida, on(date)

 NOTE: Findings of fact can be inserted after "presented" if desired.
 The address of the person who claims a lien as a result of the judgment must be included in the judgment in order for the judgment to become a lien on real estate when a certified copy of the judgment is recorded.
 Alternatively, an affidavit with this information may be simultaneously recorded.
 For the specific requirements, see section 55.10(1), Florida Statutes; Hott Interiors, Inc. v.
 Fostock, 721 So.
 2d 1236 (Fla.
 4th DCA 1998).
-The address and social security number (if known) of each person against whom the judgment is rendered must be included in the judgment, pursuant to section
+The address and social security number (if known) of each person against whom the judgment is rendered must be included in the judgment, pursuant to section 55.01(2), Florida Statutes.
+However, for privacy reasons, only the last 4 digits of the social security number should be shown.

-55.01(2), Florida statutes.